bayleedev/prettyArray/examples/PrettyArray.md

 mixed **flat\_map\_** (callable $callback )

-Will flatten the input $arr into a non-multi-dimensional array.It will pass the current key and the value to $callback which has the potential to change the value.
+Will flatten the input $arr into a non-multi-dimensional array.
-The new array will have discarded all current keys.
+It will pass the current key and the value to $callback which has the potential to change the value.

 Links
 -----